sagemath/trac_to_gh/Issue 2344.md

 # Issue 2344: python -- upgrade to version 2.5.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2344

 Original creator: was